 A. Archaeological and Historic Preservation

-Thurston County’s rich legacy of archaeological and historical cultural resources extends back thousands of years.
+Thurston County’s rich legacy of ancient cultural and historical resources extends back thousands of years.
 The Coastal Salish people were the earliest to live in the area.
 These were the ancestors of the current Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis Reservation.
 See Appendix A for a description of the first settlers of Thurston County.

 The British Vancouver Expedition explored the area in 1792, followed by the American Wilkes Expedition in 1841.
 The Hudson’s Bay Company also explored the area in the 1800s, by land and sea, collecting hundreds of plant specimens.
 In 1846, the first non-Native American settlers located around the falls of the Deschutes in Tumwater, and later in Olympia.
 The promise of free land through the Donation Land Claim Act in 1850 attracted settlers who established homesteads in the open prairies as well as along the rivers of the county.

-In 1854, the Nisqually, Squaxin Island, Muckleshoot and Puyallup peoples signed the Medicine Creek Treaty.
-The tribes transferred their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting and fishing rights.
-The Confederated Tribes of the Chehalis have never signed a treaty with the United States and were awarded reservation lands in 1864 by Executive Order.
+In 1854, the Nisqually, Squaxin Island, Muckleshoot and Puyallupancestors signed the Medicine Creek Treaty.
+The tribes transferred their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting fishing, and gathering rights.
+The Confederated Tribes of the Chehalis Reservation have never signed a treaty with the United States and were awarded reservation lands in 1864 by Executive Order.

 Olympia first developed along the waterfront, then extended south.
 Olympia’s development was significantly accelerated by its place as the southern terminus of the “Mosquito Fleet,” a company of steamships that provided shipping and transportation in Puget Sound beginning in the 1850s.
 Other communities developed around logging and lumber processing, farming, sandstone quarrying and other industries.
 The arrival of the railroad through the county in 1873 spurred development along its route.
 Similarly, the development patterns of the county were impacted by the arrival of highways in the early twentieth century and later, Interstate 5 in the 1950s.
 The county’s twentieth and early twenty-first century development transitioned from natural resources to a government, service and residential sector economy.